Moncton: History

-The community's turning point came when Joseph Salter took over (and expanded) a shipyard at the Bend in 1847.
+The community's turning point came when Joseph Salter took over and expanded a shipyard at the Bend in 1847.
 The shipyard grew to employ about 400 workers.
-The Bend subsequently developed a service-based economy to support the shipyard and gradually began to acquire all the amenities of a growing town.
+The Bend developed a service-based economy to support the shipyard and gradually began to acquire all the amenities of a growing town.
 The prosperity engendered by the wooden shipbuilding industry allowed The Bend to incorporate as the town of Moncton in 1855.
 Although the town was named for Monckton, a clerical error at the time the town was incorporated resulted in the misspelling of its name, which has remained to the present day.
 Moncton's first mayor was the shipbuilder Joseph Salter.

 In 1857, the European and North American Railway opened its line from Moncton to nearby Shediac.
 This was followed in 1859 by a line from Moncton to Saint John.
 At about the time of the railway's arrival, the popularity of steam-powered ships forced an end to the era of wooden shipbuilding.
 The Salter shipyard closed in 1858.
 The resulting industrial collapse caused Moncton to surrender its civic charter in 1862.